BrentAIICT/MSSA-SCA/ManagingGitRepo.md

 ---

 ### 6. Tell Git to track any new file changes
-- From the PowerShell windows type: git add .
+- From the PowerShell window type: git add .
 - Hit the ENTER key

 ![GitHub Signup page](Pics/mng06.jpg)
 ---

 ### 7. Check the Status of Git again
-- From the PowerShell windows type: git status
+- From the PowerShell window type: git status
 - Hit the ENTER key
 - This report tells us that the Git repo has files that need to be committed